MikeXydas/Image-Search-Engine-with-CLIP/README.md

 similarity query](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl-script-score-query.html#vector-functions)
 on our index.

-Then we get back the paths of the top matching images.
+Then the paths of the selected image are returned to the user.

 ## Video Demo

-*Yep, I have not yet implemented a frontend app but it's defenitely in my TODOs.*
+*Yep, I have not yet implemented a frontend app but it's definitely in my TODOs.*

 https://user-images.githubusercontent.com/35707606/131347529-52d8f304-17cb-405b-9602-70467d14c5b2.mp4